arceos-hypervisor/arceos-umhv/README.md

 Since guest VM configuration is a complex process, ArceOS-Hypervisor chooses to use toml files to manage guest VM configuration, including vm id, vm name, vm type, number of CPU cores, memory size, virtual devices and pass-through devices, etc.

-We provide several configuration file [templates](arceos-vmm/configs) for setting up guest VMs.
+We provide several configuration file [templates](configs) for setting up guest VMs.

-These configuration files are read and parsed by the `init_guest_vms()` in the [vmm/config](arceos-vmm/src/vmm/config.rs) mod, and are used to configure the guest VMs.
+These configuration files are read and parsed by the `init_guest_vms()` in the [vmm::config](src/vmm/config.rs) mod, and are used to configure the guest VMs.

 You can also use [axvmconfig](https://github.com/arceos-hypervisor/axvmconfig) tool to generate a custom config.toml.